Pope expresses 'shame' at scale of clergy abuse in France

-Pope expresses 'shame' at scale of clergy abuse in FranceThursday, October 07, 2021
+Pope expresses 'shame' at scale of clergy abuse in FranceWednesday, October 06, 2021

 |

-VATICAN CITY, Italy (AP) — Pope Francis expressed “shame” for himself and the Roman Catholic Church yesterday for the scale of child sexual abuse within the church in France and acknowledged failures in putting the needs of victims first.
+VATICAN CITY (AP) — Pope Francis expressed “shame” for himself and the Roman Catholic Church on Wednesday for the scale of child sexual abuse within the church in France and acknowledged failures in putting the needs of victims first.

 The pope spoke during his regular audience at the Vatican about a report released Tuesday that estimated some 330,000 French children were abused by clergy and other church authority figures dating back to 1950.